sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 232. ### In which scenarios error boundaries do not catch errors?
-     Below are the cases in which error boundaries doesn't work
+     Below are the cases in which error boundaries doesn't work,

      1. Inside Event handlers
      2. Asynchronous code using **setTimeout or requestAnimationFrame** callbacks
      3. During Server side rendering